Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 Try This: Carry a reusable water bottle with you to work, school, and home.
 This will help you drink more water and save the environment from plastics!

-2. Eat More (Healthy) Carbs
+2. Eat More (Nutritious) Carbs

 3. Increase Your Fiber Intake